-Deferred income tax is recognized on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the financial statement.
-Deferred income tax is determined using tax rates (and laws) that have been enacted or substantively enacted at reporting date and are expected to apply when the related deferred income tax asset is realized, or the deferred income tax liability is settled.
+DIT is recognized on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the financial statement.
+DIT is determined using tax rates (and laws) that have been enacted or substantively enacted at reporting date and are expected to apply when the related DIT asset is realized, or the DIT liability is settled.

-Deferred income tax assets are recognized for all deductible temporary differences, carry-forward of unused tax losses (net operating loss carryover or NOLCO) and unused tax credits (excess minimum corporate income tax or MCIT) to the extent that it is probable that future taxable profit will be available against which the temporary differences can be utilized.
-Deferred income tax assets arising from NOLCO and excess MCIT are recognized to the extent that it is probable that the Company will have future taxable profit before any unused tax losses or unused tax credits expire as prescribed by the relevant tax provisions.
+DIT assets are recognized for all deductible temporary differences, carry-forward of unused tax losses (net operating loss carryover or NOLCO) and unused tax credits (excess minimum corporate income tax or MCIT) to the extent that it is probable that future taxable profit will be available against which the temporary differences can be utilized.
+DIT assets arising from NOLCO and excess MCIT are recognized to the extent that it is probable that the Company will have future taxable profit before any unused tax losses or unused tax credits expire as prescribed by the relevant tax provisions.

-Deferred tax liabilities are the amounts of income taxes payable in future periods in respect of taxable temporary differences.
-Deferred income tax liabilities are recognized in full for all taxable temporary differences.
+DIT liabilities are the amounts of income taxes payable in future periods in respect of taxable temporary differences.
+DIT liabilities are recognized in full for all taxable temporary differences.

-Deferred income tax assets and liabilities are offset when there is a legally enforceable right to offset current tax assets against current tax liabilities and when the deferred income tax assets and liabilities relate to income taxes levied by the same taxation authority on the taxable entity and where there is an intention to settle the balances on a net basis.
+DIT assets and liabilities are offset when there is a legally enforceable right to offset current tax assets against current tax liabilities and when the DIT assets and liabilities relate to income taxes levied by the same taxation authority on the taxable entity and where there is an intention to settle the balances on a net basis.